 As a remote regional road, you can travel for an hour on the Carretera Austral and only pass one or two other vehicles.
 With the Carretera Austral being a crucial transport link through southern Chile the most common vehicle encountered will though be trucks.
 These trucks travel fast and won’t slow down when they pass.
 It is best to pull for trucks completely, as far as you safely can and wait for them to pass.
 Firstly, to avoid a serious collision and second, to avoid a broken windscreen from flying rocks.
 Remember to wind your windows up when any vehicle passes to avoid a face full of dust and keep the air-con on recycled air.

-Keep your lights on during the day for safety as it can be hard to see vehicles through freshly kicked up dust.
+Keep your lights on during the day for safety as it can be hard to see vehicles through the freshly kicked up dust.
 Keep an eye out for cyclists, and give them a wide berth and slow down so as not to kick up too much dust in their face either, they’re doing it tough enough already!

 Lastly, driving after dark is not a good idea, limited signage and absent barriers in a lot of sections could have you drive off the road unawares.
 Plus, wildlife is a lot more active at night putting both them at risk and yourself as you try and dodge them.

 At very regular intervals there is roadwork where only one lane is open while they work on the other.
-This leaves long waits as the oncoming cars file throug.
+This leaves long waits as the oncoming cars file through.
 These sections are all manned by remote road workers holding red Stop (Pare) and green Ready (Listo) signs.
 As frustrating as it might seem to have to stop in the middle of nowhere, it’s a good opportunity to stretch the legs a little.
 Trying to rush the Carretera Austral is another bad idea.
 Add double the time to whatever Google Maps tells you for road works and of course for stopping to take photos!

 We were stopped for an hour due to a recent avalanche which had taken out the road completely.
 Luckily, I suppose, this was on the side of a lake which allowed a small ferry to be employed to carry traffic around the affected area.

 Not a pleasant thought but with a rough road lots of poorly maintained vehicles it is a potential outcome.
 Thankfully we had no issues apart from a flat tyre before leaving Puerto Montt.
 In fact, flat tyres are the most common issue so make sure your tyres, including the spare, are in ship shape (plus carry an automatic pump for slow punctures to allow you get you to a town).
-Apart from Puerto Montt and Coyhaique there will be limited mechanical workshops to get spare parts and assistance.
+Apart from Puerto Montt and Coyhaique, there will be limited mechanical workshops to get spare parts and assistance.

-If you do run in to trouble, move your car as far off the road as possible, limp to a wide shoulder of the road if you can.
+If you do run into trouble, move your car as far off the road as possible, limp to a wide shoulder of the road if you can.
 Seek help from other drivers and, depending on the seriousness of the issue, you may need to hitch a lift to organise assistance.
-One of the nice parts of the Carretera Austral is that fellow road users look out for each other given the remoteness of the location so you can expect someone to stop and help, likely moreso than in your home town!
+One of the nice parts of the Carretera Austral is that fellow road users look out for each other given the remoteness of the location so you can expect someone to stop and help, likely more so than in your hometown!
 So, stop if you see anyone in trouble also J

 Carry some basic tools and ensure you carry water, food and even consider a sleeping bag just in case you need to stick it out overnight for assistance.

-With the exception of Coyhaique there is pretty limited mobile coverage the entire route.
+With the exception of Coyhaique, there is pretty limited mobile coverage the entire route.
 Depending on your provider, larger towns may have some coverage and you may get wifi access in one of the few hotels and restaurants if you are lucky, but plan for none.
-Get a map, download google maps and get an old-fashioned guide book for highlights and make any must have reservations before you set out.
+Get a map, download google maps and get an old-fashioned guidebook for highlights and make any must have reservations before you set out.

-With dramatic mountain scenery along the entire route there is plenty to see along the way.
+With dramatic mountain scenery along the entire route, there is plenty to see along the way.
 In fact, it will be difficult to keep your eyes focused on the road, so stop often and take in the sights.
 Some key points of interest from our experience are below, along with some logistics, but this is far from an exhaustive list.